SACRPH 2019 Tours, Plenaries, and Events

 Conference Reception and Program, Friday, November 1, 6:30 – 9:00 pm, Historic Terminal A, National Airport

-Join us in Historic Terminal A, the former main terminal of National Airport and now an event space, for a SACRPH Reception and Program featuring Keeanga-Yamahtta Taylor in conversation on her forthcoming book, Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership (University of North Carolina Press, October 2019).
+Join us in Historic Terminal A, the former main terminal of National Airport and now an event space, for a SACRPH Reception and Program featuring Keeanga-Yamahtta Taylor, Assistant Professor & Charles H. Mcilwain University Preceptor, Department of African American Studies, Princeton University and Rhonda Y. Williams, John L. Seigenthaler Chair in American History, Vanderbilt University.
+The two will discuss Professor Taylor’s forthcoming book, Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership (University of North Carolina Press, October 2019).

 A reception will proceed the program, with coffee and dessert to follow.